 Early training and socializing can keep a dog’s dominant streak at bay.
-When a dog has a dominant streak, it is more likely to act aggressively, including engaging in behavior like biting.
+A dog with a dominant streak is more likely to act aggressively, including engaging in behavior like biting.
 Calm, assertive owner leadership is necessary for these dogs.

 Rotties can be prone to aggression toward other dogs of the same sex.
 Dogs from outside the household may also be an issue.
 These dogs should have careful introductions to new pets and have supervision in public.

 Allowing your Rottweiler to live as an indoor pet will also help decrease the biting risk.
 Dogs who live outdoors often regard everything as a potential threat.
-When a dog lives indoors, it has a more balanced view of other people in its life.
+When a dog lives indoors, it has a more balanced view of other people.

-If your dog shows signs of discontent, consider using a trainer or trying some obedience classes.
+If your dog shows discontent, consider using a trainer or trying obedience classes.
 Sometimes, a trainer will help you see how you can improve things to make your dog’s life easier.

 What Role Does Exercise Play in Reducing Rottweiler Aggression?

 Rottweilers are a high-energy breed.
-Knowing how to help your dog channel this energy properly will prevent a lot of behavior problems.
+They know how to help your dog channel this energy properly will prevent many behavior problems.

 Rotties are at the peak of their energy levels when they are still growing.
 Although the breed is high-energy because of its working background, most will settle somewhat after reaching their full size around two years old.

-Although crates are helpful training tools for housebreaking, they should not be used as a form of punishment.
-The longer a dog is in a crate, the more pent-up energy that it will have.
-Dogs put in crates as a time-out may also resist by biting or nipping.
+Although crates are helpful training tools for housebreaking, they should not be used as punishment.
+The longer a dog is in a crate, the more pent-up energy it will have.
+Dogs put in crates as a time-out may also resist biting or nipping.

 Avoid yelling or using corporal punishment, both of which may backfire.
 Rottweilers subjected to harsh treatment may bite.
 If too much of their interaction with people involves harsh punishment, these dogs may become aggressive toward people in general.